Reading Time: 6 min.

 MIDI channels:

-To control multiple devices, assigning them different MIDI channels is the solution.
-For instance, if you have two identical delays on your pedalboard, setting them to different MIDI channels will allow you to control them independently via your MIDI controller.
+To control multiple devices, assign them different MIDI channels.
+For instance, if you have two identical delay effects on your pedalboard, setting them to different MIDI channels will allow you to control them independently via your MIDI controller.

-MIDI is a universal protocol with different types of messages used for specific purposes.
-One such type is Program Changes, which people commonly use to switch presets, modes, looper presets, amplifier channels, and more.
+MIDI is a universal protocol with different types of MIDI messages used for specific purposes.
+One such type is Program Changes, which is commonly used to switch presets, modes, looper presets, amplifier channels, and more.
 There are 128 program changes available, numbered from 0 to 127.
 With 16 channels, you can access a total of 2048 MIDI program changes.

 Control Changes are MIDI messages used to actively control variable parameters like volume, pan, effects from expression pedals, volume pedals, encoders, sliders, and more.
 Each message is numbered 0 to 127, including an extra bit for a VALUE, which distinguishes Control Change (CC) from Program Change.
 This value allows you to actively control parameters, such as volume.
 For instance, volume control commonly uses CC#7, where a value of 0 represents mute, 127 represents maximum volume, and all values in between represent different volume levels.

-Control Changes allow keys or footswitches to actively represent pressing and releasing keys or tap tempo.
-When using CCs for key presses and releases, the receiving device divides the values into two groups.
-It considers values from 0 to 63 as key releases and values from 64 to 128 as key presses.
+Control Changes allow to represent pressing and releasing keys or tap tempo.
+When used for key presses or releases, some devices divide the value into two groups: 0 to 63 for key releases or disabling a specific function, and 64 to 128 for key presses or enabling it.

 Note On messages:

 MIDI is not only used for guitar equipment but also for synthesizers with piano keys.
 Devices with piano keys actively utilize Note On messages.
-These messages, similar to control changes, consist of notes numbered 0 to 127, with values from 0 to 127 representing velocity.
+Similar to control changes, these messages consist of notes numbered 0 to 127, with values from 0 to 127 representing velocity.
 Velocity determines the intensity or force with which the note is played, with 127 being the loudest and 0 representing silence.

-While guitarists typically do not use Note On messages, they hold significant importance for synthesizers and other keyboard-based instruments.
+While guitarists typically do not use Note On messages, they hold significant importance for electric pianos and other keyboard-based instruments.

 SysEx messages:

 SysEx messages are typically longer than other MIDI messages.
-Manufacturers define their own device-specific SysEx formats and parameters.
-They store or recall patches, update firmware, and control device operations.
-Specialized software may be needed to send/receive SysEx messages.
-As SysEx messages are complex and specific for each device, this topic does not cover them.
+Manufacturers define their own formats and parameters for each device.
+These messages are used to store or recall patches, update firmware, and control device operations.
+Specialized software may be required to send or receive SysEx messages.
+The communication between the 8X7 and the 4X4 Switchers and their FX-Loop extensions rely on SysEx messages for example.

 How to control your devices?